Jaymelfah/Leaderboard/README.md

 # Leadership Board
 In this project I built a JavaScript project for the Leaderboard list app, using webpack and ES6 features.
-This is a first working version of the app following a wireframe, but without styling.
+I added a feature of sending and receiving data from/to the Leaderboard API.

  ## Learning objectives
 - Use JavaScript modules